James M. Mason: Confederate diplomat

 Mason became one of Virginia's representatives to the Provisional Confederate Congress from February 1861 through February 1862.
 However, his legislative duties were interrupted by a diplomatic assignment.
-While Mason sailed toward England as a Confederate envoy to Britain on the British mail steamer RMS Trent, the ship was stopped by USS San Jacinto on November 8, 1861.
-Mason and fellow Confederate diplomat John Slidell were confined in Fort Warren in Boston Harbor.
+While Mason sailed toward England as a Confederate envoy to Britain on the British mail steamer RMS Trent, the ship was stopped by the USS San Jacinto on November 8, 1861.
+Mason and fellow Confederate diplomat John Slidell were taken off the ship and confined in Fort Warren in Boston Harbor.

 The Trent Affair threatened to bring Britain into open war with the United States, despite triumphant rhetoric in the north.
 Even the cool-headed Lincoln was swept along in the celebratory spirit, but enthusiasm waned when he and his cabinet studied the likely consequences of a war with Britain.
 After careful diplomatic exchanges, they admitted that the capture was contrary to maritime law and that private citizens could not be classified as "enemy despatches".
 Slidell and Mason were released, and war was averted.
-The two diplomats set sail for England again on January 1, 1862.
+The two diplomats set sail for England again, via the British colony of St. Thomas, on January 1, 1862.

-Mason represented the Confederacy in England, bringing up Union blockades and unsuccessfully seeking diplomatic recognition for the Confederacy.
-After Britain issued its refusal in 1863, he moved to Paris, continuing his unsuccessful search for a nation that would recognize or assist the Confederacy.
-He was there until April 1865.
+Mason represented the Confederacy in England, attempting to convince the British that the Union's blockade of the South was just a "paper blockade", too ineffective to qualify for recognition under the terms of the 1856 Declaration of Paris, but his primary mission was to seek British diplomatic recognition of the Confederacy.
+After Britain issued its refusal in 1863, he moved to Paris, continuing his search for a nation that would recognize or assist the Confederacy, but the French were unwilling to do so alone, without the support of the British.
+He remained in France until April 1865.